xperimental/ipromnb/README.md

 ### Creating your first notebook

-This example assumes, that a Prometheus server is available using the URL `http://prometheus:9090/`.
+This example assumes that a Prometheus server is available using the URL `http://prometheus:9090/`.

 Jupyter notebooks contain blocks (so called "cells") that can either be `Code` or `Markdown`.
 The Markdown is rendered as HTML and can be used for descriptions.
 The Code cells are rendered by the so-called "kernel" used for the notebook.
 This project provides a kernel that will interpret the code cells as queries which are to be sent to a Prometheus server.